HCH1/blog/blog RX100 3.md

 - Tools - > HDR

 Three adjustments:
-- filter strenght is stronger
+- filter strength is stronger
 - luminance brightness a little bit small
 - saturation is a little higher
 ```